A Business Plan Template will not help you on your business journey. In fact, a Business Plan Template can do more harm than good.

 - Is the individual/company providing a Specialist Business Plan Service or is “business planning” only one part of their service portfolio?
 Why would you partner with an individual/company that offers business plan writing as a service, along with services that have no relevance to entrepreneurship/business planning, for example, an individual/company saying, “We do business planning but we also sell fish and chips and can check out your plumbing”.
 Partnering with a Specialist is better than partnering with a Generalist.
 Jack of all Trades, Master of None – is that what you as the client really want?

-- To make a claim of being a Leader and Specialist at a specific discipline/service/field is not merely including such a claim on your Website and marketing material.
+- To make a claim of being a Leader and Specialist in a specific discipline/service/field is not merely including such a claim on your Website and marketing material.
 No!
 Research has shown that to call yourself a Specialist, you need at least 10,000 hours of experience in such a discipline/service/field.
 To be a Leader, you need to offer True Value, have a Tangible Value Proposition, Know Your Market Inside-Out, Lead the Market Through Consistent Quality and Excellent Service Delivery and Have a Substantial New Client Base obtained through referrals and Word-of-Mouth!
 So ask yourself the question: “Do I want to work with a Leader and Specialist or rather a Follower and Generalist”?.

 - Any financier and investor in South Africa will tell you that Quality is more important than Quantity.
 I have seen business plans that make a much bigger impact as a 10-page document and, I have seen business plans that make no impact whatsoever as a 100-page document.
 An individual/company can promise you a 40+ page business plan but what is the real and true value of the content?
 Will it be 40+ pages that you can use for firewood Friday evening during the Rugby game or will you be proud enough to present it to an investor?
 The number of pages in a business plan has no relevance whatsoever.
 So be careful of an individual/company that uses this as a “hook” to get you to sign with them.